 When I first began following James Ip on Instagram a few months back, I dreamed of seeing his balcony fern forest in person.
 I was amazed by his love of ferns, how he had dedicated his entire balcony to plants, and how beautifully put together his garden is.
-I paid a visit to his apartment in Kembangan to experience it for myself, it was a marvellous sight!
+I paid a visit to his apartment in Kembangan, Singapore, to experience it for myself, it was a marvellous sight!

 From his choice of plants and how he has exhibited them, it is immediately obvious that he has a keen eye for details and is a romantic at heart.
 The plant arrangements present lots of depth, visual texture, and demonstrates careful curation on his part.
 By staggering his collection of plants at various heights, he has managed to ensure that his balcony accommodates his numerous plants and their needs, as well as allow enough light to enter his home.